parvsehgal/RandomMemeGenerator/README.md

 # Random-meme-generator
-A Random meme generator using javascript utilizing the random function of javascript
+A Random meme generator using javascript utilizing the fetch function of javascript that takes data from an API